Have you been thinking of getting an Australian Working Holiday visa?

-How to Quality For A Second Year Visa
+How to Qualify For A Second Year Visa in Australia

-It’s not that hard but it will take some work.
-In short, you have to do very specific work in Australia during your first year, usually something in the agriculture industry, for about three months to quality.
+It’s not that hard, but it will take some work.
+In short, you have to do particular work in Australia during your first year, usually something in the agriculture industry, for about three months to qualify.
 Without this, you don’t qualify.

 To get a bit more specific, this is from the official immigration website: